Ruvyrom/Ruvomain-Protocole/README.md

 **•Tiered Debloating:** Choice of strictness levels (Tier 1, 2, or 3) based on user requirements.

+**•Always Up-to-Date:** The script dynamically fetches the latest configuration files from this repository at each run, ensuring you always have the most optimized and secure settings without manual intervention.

 **•Auditability:** Comprehensive execution logging (ruvomain_history.log) for full transparency.

 Once the process is complete, verify the operations performed by inspecting the log file: `cat ruvomain_history.log`